shashvik/shakuni_honeypot/README.md

 ## Prerequisites
 - **Docker** (recommended for deployment)
 - **MongoDB** (can be run as a container)
+- **Usage** Upon first setup go ahead and register a user to be used, and login, then go to the settings section and add your tf state bucket, for any webhook usages you will need a public ip( eith using ngrok, or having a public ip interface for the app deployed publically)

 ## Running with Docker and MongoDB